 In this blog, we discuss why the interviewer is asking you about your career goals and how you should answer these questions.
 Also, read more about frequently asked job interview questions here and check our job interview preparation checklist.

-Why interviewers ask about your career goals
+Why do interviewers ask about your career goals?

 Interviewers are interested in your awareness of your skills and how you can improve them in the future.
-This, of course, about the company’s growth and goals.
+This, of course, is about the company’s growth and goals.
 It’s up to you to figure out what the opportunities are within the company and what options they have with regard to training and development.

 Employers look for candidates that are positive about their career outlook.
 Enthusiasm, eagerness to learn, and ambition are key traits to demonstrate.
 The ideal answer to ‘to what position in this company do you want to move next?‘ includes all these factors.
 It’s up to you to show what you actually want.

 If your answer shows that you’re ambitious but that you indicate that it’s the choice of the company, whether or not you get promoted, this might come across as ‘weak.’
 It’s important that you show confidence and a clear plan on what you want from your career and how you plan on reaching it.
 However, pace yourself, don’t immediately aim for the CEO position, but explain the different steps between your current position and future goals.

 Tips for answering job interview questions regarding a future position

 When the interviewer asks you about your next career move, this is a great opportunity to demonstrate your suitability for the position.
 Furthermore, you can use this moment to demonstrate that your goals are in line with the position that you’re applying for.
 This opportunity allows you to share your plan and show that you’re able to add value to your potential future employer.